OleksandrProtsiuk/tasks-gem/README.md

 ## Code of Conduct

-Everyone interacting in the Testsuit project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/testsuit/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Tasks project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tasks/blob/master/CODE_OF_CONDUCT.md).